dlstreamer/pipeline-server/samples/webrtc/README.md

    Confirm that the host running Pipeline Server microservices reside on the same network and are configured to allow access.
 For example, if your remote system is behind a proxy server, check in the Network Settings of your system and/or browser.

    > NOTE: Be aware that some corporate networks may restrict access to ports or have other configuration that limits routes so you may need to check your firewall rules or other network configuration.
 On restricted or public networks you may extend the implementation by adding secure endpoints and configuring services to utilize STUN/TURN servers -- this will permit connection traversal using best available throughput for alternate/available ports and public IP negotiation.

+1. When grafana dashboard fails to load AJAX iframe panels and gives the error "Failed to retrieve requested URL." along with the IP address, consider adding the IP address to the No Proxy in the browser settings.